-- Effective 12:01 a.m., March 28, all restaurants and licensed establishments must close for in-person dining and consumption in the Regina area, including City of Regina, Belle Plaine, Pense, Grand Coulee, Lumsden Beach, Regina Beach, Craven, Lumsden, Edenwold, Pilot Butte, White City, Balgonie, Kronau, Davin, Gray, Riceton, RM of Lajord, RM of Edenwold, RM of Sherwood, RM of Pense, RM of Lumsden.
-Take-out and delivery is permitted.
-VLTs are not permitted to operate. - Seating must be arranged in a way that ensures at least two metres of physical distancing between tables where physical barriers are present and three metres where physical barriers are absent. - Only members of the same dining party can be seated together.
+- For indoor dining, seating must be arranged in a way that ensures at least two metres of physical distancing between dining groups where physical barriers are present and three metres where physical barriers are absent.
+No physical barriers are required for outdoor seating (e.g. patio) areas, as long as dining groups are spaced two metres apart.
+For specific requirements on outdoor seating areas, please see the public health order - food, beverage and liquor serving premises. - Only members of the same dining party can be seated together.
 A maximum of four people can be seated together at the same table.
 Larger groups will have to occupy more than one table, while maintaining physical distancing between tables. - Aisles must be wide enough to allow room for people to maintain two metres of physical distancing.
 Consider using one-way traffic flow to help maintain distancing. - Operators must have a plan in place to accommodate patio patrons in the event of inclement weather to ensure physical distancing is maintained. - All restaurants and licensed establishments must collect names and contact information from all patrons that dine in for the purposes of contact tracing.
-This information must be held for 30 days and provided to the Saskatchewan Health Authority upon request. - Operators must promote physical distancing wherever possible for customers and staff including waiting areas, bar seating, food pickup areas, washrooms and payment lines.
+This information must be held for 30 days and provided to the Saskatchewan Health Authority upon request. - Operators must promote physical distancing wherever possible for customers and staff including waiting areas, bar seating, food pickup areas, washrooms and payment lines. - Physical line controls are required such as crowd control cordons, barriers or stanchions at entrances and pickup lines.
+Place markers (e.g. tape or cones) every two metres as visible cues to support physical distancing. - Consider modifying or eliminating in-person meetings and shift huddles.

-- Physical line controls are required such as crowd control cordons, barriers or stanchions at entrances and pickup lines.
-Place markers (e.g. tape or cones) every two metres as visible cues to support physical distancing. - Consider modifying or eliminating in-person meetings and shift huddles. - Consider having customers seat themselves by displaying table numbers.
+- Consider having customers seat themselves by displaying table numbers.
 The host/hostess must maintain two metres where impermeable barriers are used or three metres when impermeable barriers are not used. - The operation of coat checks is not permitted at this time. - Dance floors and karaoke are not currently permitted. - Video lottery terminals (VLTs) are permitted subject to the Casino and Bingo Hall Guidelines.
 Arcade games (e.g. pinball) must follow the same guidelines. - Recreation areas, such as dart boards and pool tables, are permitted subject to the Sports and Activities Guidelines. - Music (including live music) and announcement volume levels must be kept at 80 decibels or lower.